joaopedroamorim/joaopedroamorim/README.md

 - Mesoscale circulation
 - Shelf circulation (CROCO model)

-I also enjoy programming, and I've been working with data analysis since 2015, here at github I intend to post and share some of the codes that I use, feel free to get in touch with me to share ideas and codes :)

 <!--
 **joaopedroamorim/joaopedroamorim** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.